 This program is designed for sales professionals who are individual members of a team and for those who manage a team or the sales function of a business.
 However, since we all need to sell ourselves and our ideas in one capacity or another, any professional who wants to become a more effective, confident seller will benefit from these techniques, including:

-In this online program by Kellogg Executive Education, you'll gain an end-to-end perspective of the modern marketing process.
+In this online program by Kellogg Executive Education, you'll gain an end-to-end perspective of the sales process.

 The Mastering Sales program features over 30 distinct sales tools participants can add to their skill set.
 These sales tools include: